stelzinga/MF/Management_Framework-Appendix.md

 From the above it is clear that an Objective, although conceptually simple, can have many properties.
 In above explanation each list ends with "..." to indicate that other properties are possible.
 Depending on the Management Level, the number of Properties required would decrease with increasing Management Level.
 ________________________________________
 ## Objective Notation (Framework)
 Objective Notation is a formalised structure to write down anything from Goals all the way to Actions/Drills and even Comments.
-Although the primary use is for Objectives (Projects, Routines) it can be used for Tasks as well.
+Although the primary use is for Objectives (Projects, Routines) it can be used for Tasks and Comments as well.
 In this section, and unless mentioned otherwise, when *Objective* is mentioned it can be replaced with *Project*, *Routine* or *Task*.
 For example, *Objective Indicator* is the same as *Task Indicator* or *Sub Indicator*, *Objective Notation* is the same as *Task Notation*, etc. Specifically, Task/Project and Recurring Task/Routine are equivalent.
 See also [## Task Notation].

 ### Objective Notation Purpose
 The main purpose of the Objective Notation is to have a structured way to capture key aspects of Objectives, without going it to too much detail.
-Although the Objective Notation is well structured and formalised, this does not mean  formalism is required.
+Although the Objective Notation is well structured and formalised, this does not mean  formalism is *required*.
 Ultimately, the user of Objective Notation can use it in many ways, depending on needs.
 Below explains the formalism, and also shows a less rigid use of it.
 Also, the structure is simple, therefore it suits Managers who want to be able to capture the essence of an Objective, without worrying about too many details or the many possible Properties of Objectives, see [## Objective Properties].

 ### Objective Notation Format
-The Objective Notation Format uses 6 so called *Objective Components* or *Objective Indicators* as follows:
+The Objective Notation Format uses 6 so-called *Objective Components* or *Objective Indicators* as follows:

 status name (date) {owner} |link| [reference]

 This notation links to the 6W as follows:
 - status: part of *What*
 - name: describes *What*